 Leading tools for cloud cost management like CloudHealth, Cloudability, Cloudchecker, and Harness Cloud Cost Management have intuitive features to allocate and track costs.
 Harness offers Perspectives that can track costs across public clouds.
 It also provides recommendations to optimize costs, budgets for governance, and many more features all in the context of the selected resources in the perspective.

-Harness also detects anomalous increases in costs, which is important to prevent snowballing.
+Harness also has anomaly detection techniques for costs, which is important to prevent snowballing.
 This also helps in identifying bugs in the code/unexpected behavior of applications.
 Anomaly Detection can be achieved by setting up and managing multiple daily budgets on each service/product.
 Tools with Anomaly Detection support can offload all the overhead and point you to exactly the crux of the issue.

 Once organizations have visibility into costs at a Business Unit level, it becomes fairly straightforward to set up budgets and assign relevant stakeholders the ownership to manage costs.
 The interesting problem is that to effectively forecast costs, it is critical to identify the fixed costs in the cloud and the variable costs which are tied to business metrics.
 This will help organizations get to the unit economics of cloud cost, which is extremely important to make organizational decisions.
 Harness offers powerful BI Dashboarding capabilities to effectively create custom visualizations and forecasting models.